Tet Offensive attack on Tan Son Nhut Air Base: Attack

 Several Echo Sector quick reaction teams were sent to the 051 Gate and the 051 Bunker while four UH-1C Huey gunships of the U.S. Army's 4th Platoon, 120th Assault Helicopter Company, 1st Aviation Brigade arrived over Echo Sector and began dropping flares and engaging the VC with rocket and machine-gun fire.
 At the Central Security Control (CSC) there was limited information as to the size of the VC attack, but the situation at the 051 Gate was seen as critical and 377th SPS Operations Officer Major Carl Bender ordered a platoon from TF 35 (composed mostly of men from the 1st Signal Brigade) to reinforce the quick reaction teams that had formed a skirmish line 250m east of the gate on the east side of the Whiskey 8 north-south taxiway.
 Not being trained infantry, the TF 35 troops were inexperienced and nervous, with a two-man machine gun team being killed when they advanced towards the VC and others almost firing on friendly troops.
 A second platoon from TF 35 soon arrived to join the skirmish line.
-Further south, VC forces had reached the flightline and placed satchel charges under RVNAF C-47s, damaging 14 of them before being forced back by the Delta Sector quick reaction team.
+Further south, VC forces had reached the flightline and placed satchel charges under VNAF C-47s, damaging 14 of them before being forced back by the Delta Sector quick reaction team.

 The VC were unable to cross the exposed Whiskey 8 taxiway and the U.S. forces there were now being constantly reinforced and resupplied.
-A composite group of RVNAF and ARVN forces joined on the south of the line together with three M41 light tanks and the U.S. and South Vietnamese forces then formed a horseshoe defence, pouring fire on the VC from multiple directions.
-Two of the M41s were knocked out by RPGs, and the RVNAF commander Colonel Cuong was shot in the leg but remained in command of his forces.
+A composite group of VNAF and ARVN forces joined on the south of the line together with three M41 light tanks and the U.S. and South Vietnamese forces then formed a horseshoe defence, pouring fire on the VC from multiple directions.
+Two of the M41s were knocked out by RPGs, and the commander of the VNAF 33rd Tactical Wing – Lt.
+Col. Lưu Kim Cương was shot in the leg but remained in command of his forces.
 A ten-man VC squad tried to outflank the line but was stalked by Bender, who progressively shot the last VC in line, killing eight and breaking up the flanking manoeuvre.
 Meanwhile, the ARVN 8th Airborne Battalion that was at the base waiting for transport north to Khe Sanh Combat Base were committed to the battle, arriving in Echo Sector to begin a counterattack following a preparatory artillery bombardment.